“Coughs and Sneezes Spread Diseases”

 Ask your paediatrician or family doctor, or you can take a look here for a list of doctors and clinics.

-Look out for Flu Vaccination Day – 6th November 2015 – when many clinics throughout Switzerland will be offering the vaccination without appointment for a set fee.
+Look out for Flu Vaccination Day – 6th November 2015.
+This is when many clinics throughout Switzerland will be offering the vaccination without appointment for a set fee.